carrenolg/openstack-testing/README.md

 $ wget http://download.cirros-cloud.net/
 ```

-3. Put you ssh_key path in the roles/ormuco/vars/main.yml
+3. Put your the sshkey path in the `roles/ormuco/vars/main.yml`

 ```
 ---